steaktech/Smart_Contracts_Interfaces/README.md

 # Smart_Contracts_Interfaces
-Smart Contracts Interfaces to use in front end
+Smart Contracts Interfaces to use in front end of the ecosystem.